ugis22/predicting_survival_hepatitis/README.md

 ## Data Set Information

 The raw dataset used herein was obtained from [OpenML](https://www.openml.org/d/55).
 It was donated by G.Gong (Carnegie-Mellon University) via Bojan Cestnik Jozef Stefan Institute in Ljubljana and date back to November, 1988.
-It contains 20 features about 155 patients that had hepatitis, including whether their survive or not.

 ## Analysis
 ### Objective